 There's also an arcade (great for older siblings who may get dragged along).
 The video games include old-school classics like Ms. Pac-Man and Galaga, and contemporary fare like The Fast and the Furious, California Speed and Jambo!
 Safari, all 50 cents per play.
 There are also claw "games" where kids can try to win little prizes... usually to no avail.

 Kids Playhouse really has all the bases covered: There's even a snack bar where you can buy fast eats, like individual pizza pies.
 My daughter devoured hers while watching Disney Junior, which was playing on the flat-screen TV.
 (Now do you see why she never wanted to leave?)
 There are also tables and chairs near the Adventure Maze, so adults can purchase a drink and then utilize the free Wi-Fi while keeping an eye on their kids.

 Drop-in play (up to four hours) costs $7 per child and is offered seven days a week—assuming the play space isn't booked for a private party.

 Kids Playhouse is already quite a popular birthday party spot.
 Packages include two hours of private party time for up to 15 kids, pizza and juice for children, beverages for adults, a gift for the birthday child, balloons, invitations, game tokens and other perks.
 Packages cost $295 Monday-Thursday and $395 Friday-Sunday.

 Kids Playhouse is located at 34-17 Steinway Street between 34th and 35th Avenues, less than one block from the Steinway Street subway station.
-It's open Monday-Friday 10am-8pm, Saturday-Sunday 10am-9pm but call ahead to make sure it's not closed for a private party: 718-806-1288
+Call ahead to confirm hours and make sure it's not closed for a private party: 718-806-1288

 For other places to play inside in NYC, check out our Indoor Activity Guide.